animal shelter in austin, texas - data analysis

 png

-The difference becomes more apparent after normalization, as there are more non-adopted animals in the dataset.
-This suggests that adoption is more common for younger animals.
+once the counts are normalized (there are more non-adopted animals overall) the gap gets starker. adoption is more common for younger animals.

 fig, ax = plt.subplots(nrows=1, ncols=1, figsize=(9, 4), layout='constrained')